 How to find meaning in life?

-The first approach — which might be called philodoxy — invites you to survey the various paths proposed by thinkers across the ages.
+There are two main approaches.
+The first — which might be called philodoxy — invites you to survey the various paths proposed by thinkers across the ages.
 By reading and understanding the options, you can form your own view of which resonates most deeply with you.
-The second is a genuinely philosophical undertaking: observing the world, studying the lives of others — those that seem flourishing and those that do not — in order to draw your own conclusions about what might animate your life with joy.
+The second is a genuinely philosophical undertaking: observing the world, studying the lives of others — those that seem flourishing and those that do not — in order to draw your own conclusions about what might animate your existence with joy.

 Great philosophies to guide your reflection